whitelunarium/pages_fork/hacks/plagiarism/C2-demo_reference-instruction.md

   <div style="margin-top: 15px;">
     <h4>Purpose</h4>
-    <p>Automate and scaffold the citation correction workflow for students.</p>
+    <p>Automate and scaffold the citation correction workflow for students using AI-powered quote research and manual citation building.</p>

     <h4>How to Use</h4>
     <ol>
+      <li><strong>AI Method:</strong> Paste a quote or text snippet in the research box and click "Generate APA Citation from Quote" - AI will find the source and fill all fields automatically</li>
-      <li>Enter the required information in each field below</li>
+      <li><strong>Manual Method:</strong> Enter citation information directly in the fields below</li>
-      <li>Click "Generate APA Citation" to see the formatted result</li>
+      <li>Review and adjust the auto-filled information as needed</li>
+      <li>Use "Save" and "Load" buttons to preserve your work across sessions</li>
       <li>Copy the generated citation for use in your work</li>
     </ol>

     <h4>Features</h4>
     <ul>
+      <li><strong>AI-powered research:</strong> Automatically finds primary sources from partial quotes or text snippets</li>
+      <li><strong>Formal quote display:</strong> Shows the exact/corrected version from the original source</li>
       <li><strong>Real-time formatting:</strong> Automatically formats your citation in proper APA style</li>
+      <li><strong>Save/Restore:</strong> Preserves your work and avoids repeated API calls</li>
-      <li><strong>Clickable URLs:</strong> Generated citations include working links</li>
+      <li><strong>Clickable URLs:</strong> Generated citations include working links to sources</li>
-      <li><strong>Example data:</strong> Pre-filled with sample information to demonstrate format</li>
-      <li><strong>Interactive:</strong> Can be used as standalone activity or embedded in group work</li>
+      <li><strong>Educational comparison:</strong> Compare your input quote with the formal version</li>
     </ul>

     <h4>Instructions</h4>
-    <p>Input the author, date, title, source, and URL information to output a correctly formatted APA citation.
-This tool can be further customized to support additional citation styles or integration with AI and external databases.</p>
+    <p>Have a quote but don't know the source?
+Paste it in the AI research box - even partial or imperfect quotes work!
+The AI will research the primary source, provide the formal quote, and fill in all citation details automatically.
+You can then save your work and reload it later without needing to call the AI again.</p>
   </div>
 </details>